ykaurarshpreet/frontend-project-manager/README.md

 ## Frontend Pages and Components
-ProjectDetailsPage: Displays a project and its tasks.
-Handles fetching project details and tasks from the backend.
+ProjectDetailsPage: It is the page that shows a project with its corresponding tasks.
+It also manages the necessary backend calls for obtaining the project and tasks details.

-TaskForm: Form for creating a new task.
-Sends a POST request to the backend and updates the project’s task list.
+TaskForm: The component is a form used for submitting a new task.
+It sends a POST request to the backend and updates the project's task list in the frontend.

-EditTaskForm: Form for editing an existing task.
-Sends a PUT request to update a task.
+EditTaskForm: The component is a form used for making changes to an existing task.
+It sends a PUT request for the purpose of task updating.

-Navbar: Navigation for the app.
+Navbar: It is the component responsible for providing navigation options within the app.

 apiClient: Axios instance configured with the backend URL and authorization headers.

 ## How it works

-User Authentication: Users must log in or sign up to access the app.
-JWT is used to protect backend routes.
+User Authentication: It is required for users to either log in or sign up to be able to use the application.
+In the backend, routes are protected with JSON web token authentication.

+Projects:

-Projects: Users can create projects, view details, and delete projects they own.
+      The feature allows users to create projects, view their details, and delete projects that they own.

 Tasks:

-      Tasks are created under a specific project.
+      Creating a task falls under a particular project.

-      Tasks can be edited or deleted.
+      A task can be edited or removed.

       Newly created tasks automatically appear in the project view without refreshing.

-      Edit/Delete buttons are only visible for tasks belonging to the authenticated user.
+      Only the authenticated user is able to see Edit/Delete buttons for their tasks.

 State Management: